#CuriousGoat: How To Prepare For A Pandemic

 "We recommend the pneumococcal vaccine for people over age 65 and those with certain underlying illness, like chronic heart disease," Powderly says.
 "Right now, though, just under half that population has taken the advice."

-So to maximize your protection from a new diseases, make sure you and your family are up to date on vaccines for known diseases, from the flu and pneumonia to shingles and whooping cough.
+So to maximize your protection from a new disease, make sure you and your family are up to date on vaccines for known diseases, from the flu and pneumonia to shingles and whooping cough.

 2. Virus knowledge